 Remote assistance is a relatively simple process and is completely safe, as long as you know and trust the company doing it.
 DO NOT allow anyone on your computer who you do not know.
-If they call you, saying you have a problem that is NOT legitimate; hang up and do NOT let them on your computer.
-If you get a message on your computer to call for help do NOT call or allow them on your computer.
+If someone calls you and says you have a problem, hang up and do NOT let them on your computer.
+If you get a message on your computer to call for help do NOT call or allow anyone on your computer.
 It is not legitimate.
 We also recommend against services where you pay a monthly or yearly fee and they will come on to your computer to fix problems on a regular basis.
 A major problem is that they have remote viewing and/or control of your computer at any time, including while you are using the computer.
 You will also find that such services are not a good value when you see what they actually offer.

 Didsbury Computers Remote Assistance

 We are able to offer remote assistance for particular issues, normally after we find that phone assistance is not adequate.